openstack/openstack-manuals/doc/install-guide/source/neutron-compute-install-option1.rst

 --------------------------------

-The Linux bridge agent builds layer-2 (bridging and switching) virtual networking infrastructure for instances including VXLAN tunnels for private networks and handles security groups.
+The Linux bridge agent builds layer-2 (bridging and switching) virtual networking infrastructure for instances and handles security groups.

 * Edit the ``/etc/neutron/plugins/ml2/linuxbridge_agent.ini`` file and
   complete the following actions:

-  * In the ``[linux_bridge]`` section, map the public virtual network to the public physical network interface:
+  * In the ``[linux_bridge]`` section, map the provider virtual network to the provider physical network interface:

     .. code-block:: ini

        [linux_bridge]
-       physical_interface_mappings = public:PUBLIC_INTERFACE_NAME
+       physical_interface_mappings = provider:PROVIDER_INTERFACE_NAME

-    Replace ``PUBLIC_INTERFACE_NAME`` with the name of the underlying physical public network interface.
+    Replace ``PROVIDER_INTERFACE_NAME`` with the name of the underlying provider physical network interface.
+See :ref:`environment-networking`
+    for more information.

   * In the ``[vxlan]`` section, disable VXLAN overlay networks: